Provision and deploy a DSE cluster using Mission Control

 ...

-This enables direct availability of the deployed services on your network.
+This makes the deployed services directly available on the network.

-After a few seconds, check that the pods representing the DSE nodes appear:
+Check that the pods representing the nodes appear:

 NAME READY STATUS RESTARTS AGE